botpress/readme/docs/STUDIO/interface/knowledge-base/index.md

 > 📘 File Limits
 >
-> You can upload upto **100** documents to the Knowledge Base, with a size limit of **50MB** per document.
-This feature is designed for optimal utilization.
+> You can upload documents to the Knowledge Base with a size limit of **50MB** per document.
+The total number of documents you can upload depends on your plan's vector storage quota and any additional\
+> add-ons.

 <br />